List of World Heritage Sites in Japan

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Japan accepted the UNESCO World Heritage Convention on 30 June 1992.

-There are 26 sites listed in Japan, with a further four sites on the tentative list.
+There are 27 sites listed in Japan, with a further three sites on the tentative list.
 Japan's first entries to the list took place in 1993, when four sites were inscribed.
-The most recent site, the Sado mine, was listed in 2024.
-Among the sites, 21 are listed for their cultural and five for their natural significance.
+The most recent site, the Ancient Capitals of Asuka and Fujiwara, was listed in 2026.
+Among the sites, 22 are listed for their cultural and five for their natural significance.
 One site is transnational: The Architectural Work of Le Corbusier is shared with six other countries.
 Japan has served on the World Heritage Committee four times.